PL7822/PL7822/README.md

 - 🔭 I’m currently working on `Something Intresting`.

-- 🌱 I’m currently learning `MERN Stack`
+- 🌱 I’m currently learning `Full Stack`

-- 👯 I’m looking to collaborate for `Dev Projects`
+- 👯 I’m looking to collaborate for `Web Projects`

 - 🤔 I’m looking for help with `Competitive Programming`